-Whilst the role does not have a clinical component attached to it, at times the team leader may need to provide clinical support and guidance.
+Whilst the role does not have a clinical component attached to it, at times the team leader may need to provide clinical support within their scope of practice.

 Purpose of the role

 The team leader provides day to day leadership, operational management and planning for the team in order to deliver a sustainable, high quality service that contributes to the achievement of organisational goals.